devconf-2016-forks/docker-patterns/README.md

 # Docker Pattern - JavaLand 2016

-This is image is contains the slides for the presentation "Docker Pattern" which is based on [rhuss/docker-reveal](https://github.com/rhuss/docker-reveal) image
+This contains the slides for the presentation "Docker Pattern" which is based on [rhuss/docker-reveal](https://github.com/rhuss/docker-reveal) image

 It includes a HTML5 Terminal emulation which can be used from within the browser (look for slides named "Demo").
 The demo can be find below `/demo` where each directory contains its own README.